yext/search-core/docs/answers-core.appliedqueryfilter.md

 ## AppliedQueryFilter interface

-A filter that the Answers API applied to the search
+A filter that the Answers API applied to the search.

 <b>Signature:</b>